Jay Boyle, the man responsible for everything edible at the new ballpark, had to laugh.

 "On a scale of 1 to 10, we did a 7 on Thursday, which wasn't bad for the first time, and a 9 on Friday," he said.

-To improve to a perfect 10 on Opening Day, Mr. Hoffman said the planners had to pay attention to issues like trash cans with improperly fitted lids and crowd control in the posh club level.
-Corridors were teeming with people.
-That surprised Hoffman, and caused him to wonder whether everyone belonged there.
+To improve to a 10 on Opening Day, Hoffman said the planners had to pay attention to issues like trash cans with improperly fitted lids and crowd control in the posh club level.
+Corridors lined with overstuffed chairs, dessert trays -- and the ballpark's 72 private suites -- were teeming with people.
+That surprised Hoffman and caused him to wonder whether everyone belonged there.

 "The club level feels more full than I ever expected," he said.
 "It's like Grand Central Station up here.
 It's a busy concourse, and I thought it would be more like sitting in your living room."